-Figuring out creative ways to afford a Tesla isn’t all that difficult.
+Just as how easy it is to figure out how to test drive a Tesla, figuring out creative ways to afford a Tesla isn’t all that difficult.
 Even if you don’t take any of the advice that I’ve given you in this article, all I can say is this:

 Identify the things you’re passionate about (or have a lot of knowledge about that others don’t), and turn it in into a side hustle.
 It can be a website, video series on YouTube, or whatever.